 - Total suspended solids (TSS) SS and Total Nitrogen.
 Total suspended solids (TSS) refers to waterborne particles exceeding two microns.
 While some sediment will settle at the bottom of a water source, other TSS will float on the water surface or remain suspended somewhere in between.
 TSS affects water clarity, so the higher a water source’s TSS content, the less clear it will be.

 - Total Nitrogen (TN) is the sum of all nitrogen forms.

 - Photos linked to sampling.

-During the 2021-22 wet season, there were 29 flow events across the monitored gullies yielding hundreds of samples.
-The findings will be published later this year.
+The 2021-22 wet season generated 29 flow events across the monitored gullies with hundreds of samples taken.
+This year’s findings will be published later this year.

 Why is it important?